This is the story of a method "in movement", "born for fun"

 The method is within the reach of all those who in various capacities, be they personal or professional (parents, teachers, educators, coaches), are involved in the education of pre-school and elementary school children, without necessarily having specific training in motor activities.

-A FOUR-PILLAR EDUCATIONAL MODEL
+A FOUR-DOMAIN EDUCATIONAL MODEL

-These four fundamental pillars can be represented as rings of a gyroscope that rotate in a closely interconnected way, stimulated by movement games.
+These four fundamental domains can be represented as rings of a gyroscope that rotate in a closely interconnected way, stimulated by movement games.
 The central core of the gyroscope is, in fact, physical activity.

 THE STORY BEHIND THE METHOD